TayebYassine/Homestead/docs/Configuration/Ranks and Permissions.md

 !!! danger "Operator Permissions"

-    Giving the permission `homestead.operator` to a group that doesn't have operator role (like moderator or administrator) will cause major risks and grief on the server.
+    Giving the permission `homestead.operator` or any above it to a group that doesn't have operator role (like moderator or administrator) will cause major risks and grief on the server.

     The permission is powerful enough to manage any region and access the administrator commands that are made only for server operators to use Homestead.

-    Please, double-check all the permissions you have set before saving.
+    Please, double-check all the permissions you have set before applying changes.

 ### Region Management
 Specific permissions for players to manage their regions.